What is a yurt?

 What is the lead time on a yurt order?

-April 2021: We are currently experiencing a high volume of sales.
-As we remain committed to quality craftsmanship and attention to detail, please allow 4-6 months for yurt construction after your order is placed.
+May 2021: We are currently experiencing a high volume of sales are booked through the end of 2021.
+As we remain committed to quality craftsmanship and attention to detail, please allow at least 6 months for yurt construction after your order is placed.

 How do I pay for my yurt?